ryanwilsond/belte/docs/Repl.md

 ## Repl Tools and Commands

 The Repl provides an immediate evaluation result whenever a submission is completed, and this includes error feedback.
-In addition, the Repl provides many commands for peeking inside of the program to possibly help debugging, especially for Belte developers.
+In addition, the Repl provides many commands for peeking inside of the program to possibly help to debug, especially for Belte developers.

 All Repl commands: